 \subsection{Bifurcation scheme}

 In order to draw several physical predictions in the bistable region, we study here the bifurcation diagram of the ODE system.
-It is presented schematically on Fig. \ref{fig:bifurcation_diagram} for fixed $\Gamma$, $\mu$, $g$ and $\varepsilon$.
+It is presented schematically in the Fig. \ref{fig:bifurcation_diagram} for fixed $\Gamma$, $\mu$, $g$ and $\varepsilon$.
 It may be treated as a cross-section of the phase diagram Fig. \ref{fig:model_phase_diagram} by a vertical line passing to the right of the “triple point”.

 We readily observe the bistable region where there are two stable branches.
-Along with the repelling behaviour of the lower stationary point, illustrated on Fig. \ref{fig:nurho} (c)-(d), we expect two physical effects in this region.
+Along with the repelling behaviour of the lower stationary point, illustrated in the Fig. \ref{fig:nurho} (c)-(d), we expect two physical effects in this region.

 Foremost, when condensate is formed in the bistability region, hysteresis is possible when changing the $\Lambda^+$ by varying the quasiparticle density.
-This is illustrated by a cycle of violet arrows on Fig. \ref{fig:bifurcation_diagram}.
+This is illustrated by a cycle of violet arrows in the Fig. \ref{fig:bifurcation_diagram}.

 The second prediction is related to condensate formation dynamics.
 One should note that initial conditions for $\phi_c$ cannot be defined precisely, at least due to uncertainty relation.
 We may set up the initial distribution only.
 This makes condensate formation a probabilistic process.
-In any particular realization with all the other parameters being the same, the system may end up either in normal or in condensed phase.
+In any particular realization, with all the other parameters being the same, the system may end up either in normal or in condensed phase.

 Detailed study of both these effects is beyond the scope of the mean-field analysis, fluctuations should be systematically treated.